helium/HIP/0070-scaling-helium.md

 A more thorough analysis of the variety of options considered is forthcoming but to briefly summarize our reasoning, we evaluated several options.
 We considered scaling our existing L1 and bridging to other ecosystems.
 This would involve continuing to invest in our Erlang-based architecture that currently doesn’t have support for bridging, smart contracts, and other important features that we’d need as the network grows to many millions of Hotspots and new cohorts of users.
 We also considered running a new app chain on another platform (like Cosmos or an EVM L2 chain) but this also comes with the burden of maintaining a chain.
 Ultimately, it’s important for the developers in this ecosystem to focus on the most important thing: enabling building of data networks.
 Specifically, the core innovation of this network is incentivization through Proof-of-Coverage and enabling data transfer.
 When we started this journey, there wasn’t a viable blockchain that would scale in costs and would support the primitives this network needed so we went down the road of building our own.
 Over the last few years, this community has managed chain halts, consensus rule updates, and a tremendous amount of firefighting.

-With the move to Solana, we propose that the Consensus and Challenge Construction Reward portions of HNT emissions (6.85%) are allocated to the subDAOs as proposed in HIP 51, increasing the allotment of rewards to Hotspot owners.
+With the move to Solana, we propose that the Consensus and Challenge Construction Reward portions of HNT emissions (6.85%) are allocated to the subDAOs as proposed in [HIP 51][HIP 51], increasing the allotment of rewards to Hotspot owners.
 This should continue to incentivize deployment of the IOT and MOBILE network.

 The Helium Validator community is robust.
 At the time of writing, almost 38% of all HNT is staked in Validators.
 And the over 3,700 validator nodes are supported by a deep ecosystem of custodial (pooled) and non-custodial (dedicated) hosting providers.
 Though the transition to Solana would remove the need for staked HNT as we know it today, we believe the proposed subDAO structure allows for current HNT validators to redeploy their HNT and resources in ways that will earn comparable yield while playing a similarly important role in the growth of the network, with this role moving from mining blocks to subDAO governance.